Geology 315: Sedimentary Petrology

 Course Objectives: The purpose of this course is to give you a broad understanding of how sedimentary rocks form and how they evolve as they undergo burial.
 This starts with understanding sediment composition and how this can be used to infer source area characteristics.
 We will study how, beginning soon after deposition, sediments become lithified.
 This includes both chemical and physical transformations that lead to major changes in the original petrophysical (porosity and permeability) characteristics of sediments and sedimentary rocks as lithification and diagenesis occur.

-Course Format: Each class period will consist of approximately 30 minutes of introductory lecture, demonstration, and discussion, and about three hours of laboratory time.
+Course Format: This course meets in-person in Harrington Hall 313, and each class period will consist of approximately 30 minutes of introductory lecture, demonstration, and discussion, and about 2.5 hours of laboratory time.
 The laboratories will involve study of sediment samples, rocks hand samples, and microscope slides.
 You should keep a lab notebook in which you can take notes and include sketches of the macroscopic and microscopic observations that you make.
 You will be required to hand in your notebook at the end of the semester.

 Attendance: Attendance is required.
-Please feel free to ask questions at any time, including during lecture; however, disruptive behavior, including talking during lecture & text messaging, is not acceptable and will result in a lower course grade.
-If you have a valid excuse and must miss an exam, contact me BEFORE the exam date.
-If you have a valid excuse, you may take a makeup exam.
+Please feel free to ask questions at any time; however, disruptive behavior, including talking during lecture & text messaging, is not acceptable and will result in a lower course grade (see also grades section above).
+Repeated instances of rude, disruptive, or disrespectful behavior will result in a course grade of F and disciplinary action.
+If you have a valid excuse and must miss a class, contact me BEFORE the class date.

 Special Accommodations: Reasonable accommodations will be made for students with disabilities.
 Please contact Disability Services (424-3100 (voice) or 424-1319 (TTY)) or visit their web site at http://www.uwosh.edu/dean/disabilities.htm for the University’s accommodation request form and documentation requirements.
 Information related to an individual’s accommodation request will be kept confidential.